BartBroeckx/Mendelian/vignettes/Mendelian-vignette.md

 * Detectance:
     * mathematical: P(genotype|phenotype)
     * words: the probability of identifying a certain genotype, given the phenotype
-    * calculation: the number of cases with the phenotype and the genotype, divided by the total number of cases.
     * It answers the question: if you have the disease, what is your genotype?
 * Penetrance:
     * mathematical: P(phenotype|genotype)
     * words: the probability of seeing a certain phenotype, given the genotype
-    * calculation: the number of cases, divided by the sum of cases and the number of controls with the genotype but without the phenotype
     * It answers the question: if you have the mutation, what is the chance of you having the disease as well?

 Important: the penetrance level is influenced by the detectance level chosen earlier.
 If the detectance is reduced (e.g genetic heterogeneity is present), the penetrance is calculated based on the number of individuals with a shared genotype.
+Details on the calculation are provided in the accompanying paper.
+Importantly, each family should be analyzed separately.

 ## nDom and nRec